 Anchors are AMAZING!
 Hypnobirthing anchors are one of the most EMOTIONALLY EFFECTIVE hypnobirthing techniques.
-The power of anchors is massively underused in most hypnobirthing methods but not in my online Autonomous Hypnobirthing courses!
+The power of anchors is massively under used in mainstream hypnobirthing methods – but not here.

 Start building your anchor superpowers with my Complete Guide to Hypnobirthing Anchors.

-The easiest Hypnobirthing anchor is scent.
-And many hypnobirthing methods don’t teach this!
-So build yourself a calm anchor by using your birth essential oil while you relax at home.
+The easiest Anchor of all is scent.
+So build yourself a calm anchor by using your birth essential oil now (if your aromatherapist or midwife says it’s a safe one!).
+And don’t make the mistake of leaving it until the day you give birth.
+Listen to your birth music whilst you relax now.
 Not just on the day you give birth.
-And listen to your birth music whilst you relax now.
-Not just on the day you give birth.
-Start building your subconscious connections to your anchors now.
+Start building your subconscious connections to all your anchors now.

 So if you’ve going to invest in Hypnobirthing?
 Treat yourself to a course that goes deeper.
 Take a look at Autonomous Hypnobirthing here.

 Used in antenatal classes everywhere but so rarely explained!

 Progressive Muscle Relaxation is the art of being able to relax your whole body ‘top to toe’ with as little as a single thought.
 And it’s super helpful in reducing pain!

 Mind and body are one.
 So when you relax your mind, you relax your body.
 But it works the other way as well.
 So relax your body and your mind will relax as well!

 So whilst all Hypnobirthing (rightly) emphasises the importance of reducing fear and tension within the mind to help the body relax.
 Relaxing the body can help reduce fear and tension with the mind.
 And which is easier?
 Especially if you’re in a rush?